singpath/verifier/README.md

 creating a new VM, booting it up and installing docker, and allows you to manage their containers remotely with your local docker client.

-Using `docker-machine` is a simple way to boot up a docker host but doesn't allow to easily share the control of the machine.
+Using `docker-machine` is a simple way to boot up a docker host and is the recommended way to run Docker on OS X and Windows via VirtualBox driver.
+But doesn't allow to easily share the control of the machine.
 It's best suited for verifier needing to run temporally.

-The deployment script works with a local docker host as well.
-You can use it on any server with docker 1.6+ installed and running; you would just skip the first two steps in the example bellow.
+The deployment script works without `docker-machine` as well; you can use it on any server with docker 1.6+ installed and running; you would just skip the first two steps in the example bellow.